-lastbw minbw maxio
+minbw

-For more information, see "Quality-of-Service Metrics" on page 39 intervals is a comma-separated list of sampling intervals expressed as either a number of I/Os or a time interval in msecs.
-For example, the following would report results averaged over the last 5 and 10 I/Os, and over the last 1 and 2 seconds, respectively:

-The minimum bandwidth and maximum average service time are the metrics of most concern when attempting to deliver guaranteed data rates.

-Reports the same metrics as -n, but for a specified range of sampling intervals.

-'''

--N 5,10,1000ms,2000ms

-'''

-Logs output to the specified file.

-Resets the specified statistics when used with one of the following options:

-- High-level stream statistics: -m - Low-level QoS statistics: -i, -I, -n, -N, -t, or -T

-The -r option is ignored if none of these other options is specified.

--n

--N intervals

--○ file

--r

--R intervals
+maxbw lastbw minio maxio lastio For details about these metrics, see "Quality-of-Service Metrics" on page 39. - I intervals Reports the same low-level QoS metrics as -i, but for a specified range of sampling intervals. intervals is a comma-separated list of sampling intervals expressed as either a number of I/Os or a time interval in msecs.
+For example, the following would report results averaged over the last 5 and 10 I/Os, and over the last 1 and 2 seconds, respectively: -I 5,10,1000ms,2000ms -1 Lists active streams in an easily parsed form (one per line with the following fields: Filesystem mount point (or the string <unmounted> if the filesystem is not mounted)</unmounted> • Type of the stream • Stream ID Reserved bandwidth reported in bytes and msecs Process ID for application-created streams - m Enables monitoring mode, which reports the following high-level stream and I/O metrics: bytes msecs bckt bckt (max) total rate bklg issd idle thrt wait See "Monitoring Stream and I/O Metrics" on page 36 for more information. -n Prints a more human-readable version of the performance information reported with the -i option for all currently configured sampling intervals: lastbw minbw maxio For more information, see "Quality-of-Service Metrics" on page 39 The minimum bandwidth and maximum average service time are the metrics of most concern when attempting to deliver guaranteed data rates. -N intervals Reports the same metrics as -n, but for a specified range of sampling intervals. intervals is a comma-separated list of sampling intervals expressed as either a number of I/Os or a time interval in msecs.
+For example, the following would report results averaged over the last 5 and 10 I/Os, and over the last 1 and 2 seconds, respectively: -N 5,10,1000ms,2000ms -0 file Logs output to the specified file. -r Resets the specified statistics when used with one of the following options: High-level stream statistics: -m • Low-level QoS statistics: -i, -I, -n, -N, -t, or -T The $-r$ option is ignored if none of these other options is specified.

 GRIO will continue to update some kernel statistics even when no I/O is being performed (such as when the rate metric reported in the -m mode is updated even on an idle stream).
-In order to get results that accurately correspond with those seen by a user application, you should start griogos with the -r option at the same time that the application test begins.
+In order to get results that accurately correspond with those seen by a user application, you should start griogos with the -roption at the same time that the application test begins.